 An alternative to the traditional technique is the mini tummy tuck, which is also known as a “Brazilian tummy tuck.”
 The difference is that ideally the patients that undergo this procedure are already in relatively good shape with a healthy skin tone, but still have loose skin on the lower abdomen.
 Unlike the full tummy tuck, the belly button is unaffected and the incision is smaller.
 Liposuction is used (if needed) to remove excess fat, and the loose skin is removed and pulled tight.

 EXTENDED TUMMY TUCK

 A tummy tuck is done under general anesthesia.
 It is an outpatient procedure, but an overnight stay can be required specific to complex cases.
 As with any other surgery, abdominoplasty comes with risks so it’s best to discuss any health conditions you have prior to surgery.
-The patient will need to rest up to 48 hours however, will be able to walk to the bathroom on the same day as the surgery.
+The patient will need to rest up to 48 hours however and will be able to walk to the bathroom on the same day as the surgery.
 From then, it is recommended that patients make a concerted effort to move around to help blood circulation and reduce the risks of blood clot complications.
-With a full Abdominoplasty most people are back at work in 2 weeks and can start exercising after 6 weeks.
-After the first week one can easily take care of their usual daily living activities, however no heavy lifting or strenuous exercise is permitted at that time.
+With a full abdominoplasty, most people are back at work in 2 weeks and can start exercising after 6 weeks.
+After the first week, one can easily take care of their usual daily living activities; however, no heavy lifting or strenuous exercise is permitted at that time.

 Plan Your Procedure